anzbert/rusty_link/README.md

 ['abl_link.h'](https://github.com/Ableton/link/blob/master/extensions/abl_link/include/abl_link.h) has doc comments about thread and realtime safety on some of its functions.
 Those comments have been copied to the functions of this library.
 A short explainer on what they mean:

-- [Thread Safety](https://en.wikipedia.org/wiki/Thread_safety): Thread-safe code only manipulates shared data structures in a manner that ensures that all threads behave properly and fulfill their design specifications without unintended interaction.
+- [Thread Safety](https://en.wikipedia.org/wiki/Thread_safety): Thread-safe code only manipulates shared data structures in a manner that ensures that all threads behave properly and fulfil their design specifications without unintended interaction.

 - Realtime Safety: These functions can be called in a Realtime environment without blocking the thread.
 For example, the audio thread/callback.